mbunge/mbunge.github.io/_posts/2016-03-01-setup-phpunit-with-phpstorm-and-composer.markdown

  - phpstorm
 ---

-PHPUnit is a well-known unit testing framework based on xUnit architecture for PHP developed by <a href="" target="_blank">Sebastian Bergmann</a>(https://sebastian-bergmann.de/).
-It based on the
+PHPUnit is a well-known unit testing framework based on xUnit architecture for PHP developed by <a href="https://sebastian-bergmann.de/" target="_blank">Sebastian Bergmann</a>.

-I show you how to setup a project specific testing environment with PHPunit in PhpStorm 10.x within 3 steps.
-Within this testing environment allows you to test http and console applications.
+I show you how to setup a project specific testing environment with PHPUnit in PhpStorm 10.x within five steps.
+This testing environment allows you to test http and console applications.

 ### 1. Install PHPUnit with composer